Royal Family Members Dress to Impress at Prince Louis' Christening

 Prince Harry and Meghan Markle were also there.
 The Duchess of Sussex wore a green Ralph Lauren dress and Stephen Jones hat for her first royal christening while the proud uncle donned a snazzy suit and tie.

-Of course, the grandparents were, too.
+Of course, the grandparents were there, too.
 Prince Charles and Duchess Camilla looked elegant for the big event.

 The Middletons were also there, including Kate's parents, Carole Middleton and Michael Middleton, and her younger brother, James Middleton.
 Sister Pippa Middleton, who is pregnant with her first child, attended the christening with her husband James Matthews and looked chic in a blue dress.